Test-Time Training on Video Streams: Test-Time Training on Video Streams

 \subsection{Test-Time Training}

 Another baseline is to blithely apply TTT-MAE by plugging each test frame $x_t$ as $x'$ into Equation \ref{optimize_test}, following the process in Section~\ref{background}.
-We call this ablated version \emph{TTT-MAE No Memory} in Table~\ref{tab-ablation}.
-TTT for every $x_t$ is initialized with $h_0$ and $f_0$, by resetting the model parameters back to those after joint training.
-Like \emph{Main Task Only} and \emph{MAE Joint Training}, this ablated version misses the point of using a video.
-Al three baselines treat each video as a collection of unordered, independent frames that might not contain any information about each other.
+We call this ablation \emph{TTT-MAE No Memory} in Table~\ref{tab-main} and Table~\ref{tab-ablation}.
+In this ablation, TTT for every $x_t$ is initialized with $h_0$ and $f_0$, by resetting the model parameters back to those after joint training.
+Like \emph{Main Task Only} and \emph{MAE Joint Training}, this ablation misses the point of using a video.
+All three baselines treat each video as a collection of unordered, independent frames that might not contain any information about each other.
 None of the three can improve over time, no matter how long a video explores the same environment.

 Improvement over time is only possible through some form of memory, by retaining information from the past frames $x_1,\ldots,x_{t-1}$ to help prediction on $x_t$.
 Because evaluation is performed at each timestep only on the current frame, our memory design should favor past data that are most relevant to the present.
 Fortunately, with the help of nature, the most recent frames usually happen to be the most relevant due to \emph{temporal smoothness} -- observations that are close in time tend to be similar.
 We design memory that favors recent frames in the following two ways.